googleapis/api-linter/docs/rules/0156/forbidden-methods.md

 ## Details

-This rule looks at any message with a `name` variable in the URI where the name ends in anything other than `*`.
+This rule looks at any message with a `resource_name` variable in the URI where the resource_name ends in anything other than `*`.
 It assumes that this is a method operating on a singleton resource, and complains if the method is a `List`, `Create`, or `Delete` standard method.